feltnerm/mocha-sauce/README.md

 	host: "localhost", // or http://ondemand.sauce.com if not using Sauce Connect
 	port: 4445, // 80

-	// the test url
+	// the test urls
-	url: "http://localhost/test" // point to the site running your mocha tests });
+	urls: ["http://localhost/test"] // point to the site running your mocha tests });